ArthurFDLR/whisper-youtube/README.md

 # **Check GPU type** 🕵️

-The type of GPU you get assigned in your Colab session defined the speed at which the video will be transcribe.
+The type of GPU you get assigned in your Colab session defined the speed at which the video will be transcribed.
 The higher the number of floating point operations per second (FLOPS), the faster the transcription.
 But even the least powerful GPU available in Colab is able to run any Whisper model.
 Make sure you've selected `GPU` as hardware accelerator for the Notebook (Runtime &rarr; Change runtime type &rarr; Hardware accelerator).